Sulfolobus solfataricus: Habitat

-S. solfataricus is an extreme thermophile from the Archaea family.
-Strong volcanic activity areas with high temperatures and very acidic pH give the best growth conditions for S. solfataricus and the members of the related genus Sulfolobus.
-These specific conditions are typical of volcanic areas such as geyser or thermal springs.
-In fact, the most studied countries where these microorganisms were found are the U.S.A.
-(Yellowstone National Park), New Zealand, Iceland and Italy, notorious for volcanic phenomena.
-A study conducted by a team of Indonesian scientists has also shown the presence of a Sulfolobus community in West Java, confirming that high temperatures, low pH, and the presence of sulfur are necessary conditions for the growth of these microbes.
+S. solfataricus is an extreme thermophile in the Archaea domain.
+Strong volcanic-activity areas with high temperatures and very acidic pH provide the best growth conditions for S. solfataricus and members of the related genus, Sulfolobus.
+These conditions are typical of volcanic areas, such as geysers or thermal springs.
+The most-studied countries where these microorganisms are found are the U.S. (Yellowstone National Park), New Zealand, Iceland and Italy, all known for volcanic phenomena.
+A study conducted by a team of Indonesian scientists has also indicated a Sulfolobus community in West Java, confirming that high temperatures, low pH, and the presence of sulfur are necessary conditions for the growth of these microbes.

 Soil acidification

-S. solfataricus is able to oxidize sulfur according to metabolic strategy.
-One of the products of these reactions is H+ and, as a result, it will slowly acidify the surrounding area.
+S. solfataricus can oxidize sulfur according to metabolic strategy.
+One product of these reactions is H^{+}, and it will slowly acidify the surrounding area.
 Soil acidification increases in places where there are emissions of pollutants from industrial activity.
-This process reduces the number of heterotrophic bacteria involved in decomposition, which are fundamental for the process of recycling organic matter and ultimately slows the fertilization of soil.
+This process reduces the number of heterotrophic bacteria involved in decomposition, which is fundamental for recycling organic matter.
+This ultimately slows the fertilization of soil.

-Biotechnology: Untapping the resource Sulfolobus
+Biotechnology

-There is interest in using S. sulfataricus as a source of thermal stability enzymes for research and diagnostics, as well as industries such as food, textile, cleaning, and the pulp and paper industry.
-Furthermore, this enzyme is overloaded due to its catalytic diversity, high pH, and temperature stability, increased resistance to organic solvents, and resistance to proteolysis.

-At present, tetraether lipids, membrane vesicles with antimicrobial properties, trehalose components, and new β-galactooligosaccharides are becoming increasingly important.
+There is interest in using S. sulfataricus as a source of thermal-stability enzymes for research and diagnostics, as well as industries such as food, textiles, cleaning, and pulp and paper.
+This enzyme is overloaded due to its catalytic diversity, high pH, temperature stability, increased resistance to organic solvents, and resistance to proteolysis.
+Tetraether lipids, membrane vesicles with antimicrobial properties, trehalose components, and β-galactooligosaccharides are becoming increasingly important.

 β-galactosidase

-The thermostable enzyme β-galactosidase was isolated from the extreme thermophile archaebacterial S. solfataricus, strain MT-4.

-This enzyme is utilized in many industrial processes of lactose containing fluids by purifying and characterizing their physicochemical properties.
+The thermostable enzyme β-Galactosidase was isolated from the extreme thermophile archaebacterial S. solfataricus strain MT-4.
+This enzyme is used in many industrial processes of lactose-containing fluids by purifying and stabilizing their physiochemical properties.

 Proteases

-The industry is interested in stable proteases as well as in many different Sulfolobus proteases that have been studied.
+Industry is interested in stable proteases, and a number of Sulfolobus proteases have been studied.
 An active aminopeptidase associated with the chaperonin of S. solfataricus MT4 was described.

-Sommaruga et al. (2014) also improved the stability and reaction yield of a well-characterized carboxypeptidase from S. solfataricus MT4 by magnetic nanoparticles immobilizing the enzyme.
+Sommaruga et al. improved the stability and reaction yield of a carboxypeptidase from S. solfataricus MT4 with magnetic nanoparticles in 2014, immobilizing the enzyme.

-Esterases/Lipases
+Esterases and lipases

-A new thermostable extracellular lipolytic enzyme serine arylesterase was originally discovered for their large action in the hydrolysis of organophosphates from the thermoacidophilic archaeon S. solfataricus P1.
+A thermostable extracellular lipolytic enzyme serine, arylesterase, was noted for its hydrolysis of organophosphates from the thermoacidophilic archaeon S. solfataricus P1.

 Chaperonins

-In reaction to temperature shock (50.4 °C) in E. coli cells, a tiny warm stun protein (S.so-HSP20) from S.solfataricus P2 has been effectively used to improve tolerance to temperature.
+In reaction to temperature shock (50.4 °C) in E. coli cells, a tiny warm stun protein (S.so-HSP20) from S.solfataricus P2 has been used to improve tolerance to temperature.

-Since chaperonin Ssocpn (920 kDa), which includes adenosine triphosphate (ATP), K+, and Mg^{2} +, has not produced any additional proteins in S. solfataricus to supply collapsed and dynamic proteins from denatured materials, it was stored on an ultrafiltration cell, while the renatured substrates were moving through the film.
+Since chaperonin Ssocpn (920 kDa), which includes adenosine triphosphate (ATP), K+, and Mg^{2} +, has not produced additional proteins in S. solfataricus to supply collapsed and dynamic proteins from denatured materials.
+It was stored on an ultrafiltration cell while the renatured substrates were moving through the film.